-UrbanZee delivers a significant impact on air pollution in cities by building communities that collaborate with local governments, and measures cities in great detail to help it’s citizens make decisions to optimise their health and air quality.
+UrbanZee delivers a significant positive impact on air pollution in cities by building communities that collaborate with local governments, and measures cities in great detail to help it’s citizens make decisions to optimise their health and air quality.

 Would you like to contribute and share your concern about air pollution?